top of page

 Kuke-Kete

-Launching in 2025 our developed base program called "Kuke-Kete" (strengthen the ground) is being deployed to a test group of farmers.
-Our objective is training farmers through compost production, rice crop establishment, harvest, and a rotational crop.
-Integral to this project is the research that will be conducted along side the learning process of these farmers.
-Outcomes in this project will inform future iterations of our research and core outreach.
+Launched in August of 2025 our training initiative called "Kuke-Kete" (strengthen the ground) was conducted with a test group of farmer families.
+Our objective is training farmers through compost production, rice crop establishment, harvest, and establishing a rotational crop.
+Integral to this project is the research that is conducted along side the learning process with participating farmers.
+Outcomes of this initiative will inform future iterations of our research and core outreach.

 04